Josh Larsen (rugby union): Playing career

 While studying at Otago University getting a bachelor's degree in commerce.
 Larsen played at the amateur level for Taieri RFC.
-Then joining the Northland academy and eventually playing professionally for Northland from 2016-2018.
+Then joining the Northland academy and eventually playing professionally for Northland from 2016 to 2018.
 He then finished out the 2018 season with Otago in New Zealand's the Mitre 10 Cup.
-He also played for Austin Elite in MLR during the 2019 season making 13 appearances and scoring 2 tries.
+In October 2018, it was announced he signed with Austin Elite in Major League Rugby.
+During the 2019 season making 13 appearances and scoring 2 tries.

 He would then sign with the New England Free Jacks in 2020.
 Being a cornerstone of the team since its inception.
 Severing as the team's captain since his first year.
 During the shorted 2020 season he would appear in five matches scoring two tries.
+During the 2021 season he appeared and started 12 games scoring one tries, in October it was announced he had signed a two year contract extension with the Free Jacks.
+During the 2022 season he appeared in 17 games starting 15 of them.
+After appearing in three games during the 2023 season Larsen would dislocate his shoulder missing the rest of the season.

-After playing two seasons with the club in 2021 and 2022.
-He would get injured after only playing three games during the 2023 season.
-However he would make a full come back the following year.
-Helping lead the Free Jacks to back to back MLR championships in 2024 and 2025.
-He would get his 50th cap with the club on July 27, 2024.
+Larsen would make a full come back the following year.
+Helping lead the Free Jacks to back to back MLR championships in 2024 and 2025 appearing in 14 games both seasons scoring one trie.
+Larsen got his 50th cap with the Free Jacks on July 27, 2024.